digirati-co-uk/digital-preservation-docs/rfcs/001-what-is-stored-in-fedora.md

 Fedora provides rich [ability to model content](https://wiki.lyrasis.org/display/FEDORA6x/Data+Modeling).
 We could adopt techniques like the [Portland Common Data Model](https://wiki.lyrasis.org/display/FEDORA6x/LDP-PCDM-F4+In+Action) or [invent our own models](https://wiki.lyrasis.org/display/FEDORA6x/Example+Content+Model) to suit the content.

-**We shouldn't use Fedora like this**
+**We shouldn't use Fedora like this.**

 We should be bound by the constraints above, and _carry the model as part of the preserved object_ - for example, by describing the object with a METS file.

 METS is a well-established standard designed specifically for this purpose, it is safe to use it to encode and convey technical and structural metadata about digital objects, and store it alongside the content, in the preservation system, as part of the preserved object.
 A structural convention ensures the METS file itself is never mistaken for being part of the preserved intellectual object.
+For example, the root of an object contains the METS file and an `/objects/` folder and the actual content is only in that objects folder.

 How an object is modelled becomes a policy decision - which can be strictly enforced, e.g., by Goobi in software as it creates a METS file - but is independent of the **storage** layer.

 Different types of content can have different approaches to modelling, suited to their needs.
+New approaches in the future can use the same storage systems.

-## So, what is stored in Fedora?
+## So, what _is_ stored in Fedora?

 Cambridge store anti-virus reports per-file and PRONOM file format information in Fedora, alongside the binary object, as additional data for each file.
-This means that their digital preservation has no knowledge of METS (although it may be preserving METS files as part of digital objects)
+This means that their digital preservation has no knowledge of METS (although it may be preserving METS files as part of digital objects).

 An alternative would be to use METS files to carry this information – either a METS file generated by a pipeline during preservation, or by adding to an existing METS file generated at a previous step.
 It is standard practice to store this in a METS TechMD section (Goobi and Archivematica both do this).

 This doesn’t make the storage service itself dependent on METS – you can any object in it, with or without a METS file – but if you ask it to run our pipeline and store PRONOM and virus scan outputs, it will store it in a METS file rather than as Fedora triples.

-This latter approach is in line with the idea that the preservation service itself has no special understanding of what’s in it; external applications bring meaning to it, often (but not exclusively) by using METS to describe structure, administrative and technical metadata, access conditions, rights and so on as simply or as complex as they need.
+This latter approach is in line with the idea that the Storage itself has no special understanding of what’s in it; external applications bring meaning to it, often (but not exclusively) by using METS to describe structure, administrative and technical metadata, access conditions, rights and so on as simply or as complex as they need.

-While no additional information **at all** is _required_ to be stored in Fedora, but that it’s probably useful to use two existing Fedora properties that are fairly fundamental – `Name` (dc:title) to record the original file or folder name, and `content-type` to record the content type (e.g., image/tiff, application/msword).
+While no additional information **at all** is _required_ to be stored in Fedora, it’s probably useful to use two existing Fedora properties that are fairly fundamental – `Name` (dc:title) to record the original file or folder name, and `content-type` to record the content type (e.g., image/tiff, application/msword).
 Fedora has specific API support for these, rather than being arbitrary data.

 This means a preserved digital object is free to use METS – or some other mechanism – to carry whatever information it needs, including content type and original file name, but our storage API will attempt to write these two pieces of information to Fedora.

 ## Assessing this approach against the Core Requirements

+The following section repeats the MUST requirements from the slide shown at the start of this document.
+It aims to show how DLIP as a whole meets the requirements, and what is covered by Fedora directly.

 ### Integrity and authenticity of the digital content